joedolson/my-calendar/src/readme.txt

 = This plugin is complicated.
 Why won't you help me figure out how to use it? =

 I will!
 But not in person.
-Take a look at my [documentation website for My Calendar](http://docs.joedolson.com/my-calendar/) or [buy the User's Guide](https://www.joedolson.com/my-calendar/users-guide/) before making your request, and consider [making a donation](https://www.joedolson.com/donate/)!
+Take a look at my [documentation website for My Calendar](http://docs.joedolson.com/my-calendar/) before making your request, and consider [making a donation](https://www.joedolson.com/donate/) or [buying My Calendar Pro](https://www.joedolson.com/my-calendar/pro/)!

 = Can my visitors or members submit events? =